DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 |**Create transactional repetition**|The store must sent a new transaction whenever it needs an Authorization|
 |**Behavior for declined transaction**|If one of the transactions is declined, it will be up to the store to "retry" a new authorization|

-In all instances, the scheduled recurrence is a standard transaction for Cielo, its only difference being the need to send an additional parameter that defines it as **Own Recurrence**
+In all instances, the scheduled recurrence is a default transaction for Cielo, its only difference being the need to send an additional parameter that defines it as **Own Recurrence**

 **Parameter:** `Payment.Recurrent`= `True`